Quantile Treatment Effects in Regression Kink Designs: Estimation and Inference: a Practical Guideline

 We can in turn estimate the conditional quantile treatment effect $\tau(\theta)$ by

-The local Wald estimator $\widehat{F}_{Y^d|VX} ( \cdot |h(0), 0)$ is not always monotone increasing in finite sample.
-For ease of implementing the CDF inversion, we monotonize the estimated CDFs by re-arrangements following Chernozhukov, Fernandez-Val, Galichon (2010).
-This does not affect the asymptotic properties of the estimators, while allowing for inversion of the CDF estimators.
-Frandsen, Fr\"olich, and Melly (2012) also use this technology in the context of the regression discontinuity design.
+The local Wald estimator $\widehat{F}_{Y^{d}|VX}(\cdot|h(0),0)$ is not always monotone increasing in finite sample.
+For ease of implementing the CDF inversion, we monotonize the estimated CDFs by re-arrangements following \citet{chernozhukov_fernandez-val_galichon2016}.
+This does not affect the asymptotic properties of the estimators, while allowing for inversion of the CDF estimators. \citet{frandsen_frolich_melly2012} also use this technology in the context of the regression discontinuity design.